Category Archives: Independent Practice

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-The Weekly Text, 28 July 2023: Styling Sentences Lesson 1, A Series without a Conjunction with an Excursus on the Colon, Lists, and the Serial Comma
+The Weekly Text, 27 October 2023: Styling Sentences Lesson 14, Using the Serial Comma

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.